aleostudio/slimpay-php/README.md

 $response = $slimpay->checkout($data);
 ```
-This call will **redirect** to your **failure/success page**.
-At the same time, a server notification will be sent to
+If the response has the **user approval link** you will be redirected to the **SlimPay checkout page**.
+Once you have filled the checkout form with your IBAN, a detailed response will be sent to the **Server notification URI** set in your
-your URL set, containing the **checkout status** and the link to retrieve the created mandate.
+SlimPay application, containing the **checkout status** and the link to retrieve the created mandate.
 Calling this link
 (like this one: https://api.slimpay.net/mandates/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) you can retrieve the **reference ID**
 and the **UMR (RUM) number** to create the payment method in your payment gateway for this user.